 If you are working internationally, we want to understand what this activity is, where it will happen, and what your aims are for this activity.
-We also want to understand how you have selected these locations and any local partners, and what these international partners will bring to your programme that would not be possible to achieve in Scotland.
+We also want to understand how you have selected these locations and any local partners, and what these international partners will bring to your project that would not be possible to achieve in Scotland.

 We want to understand what the impact of this international work is likely to be - both for the people engaging with your work, and for your organisation as a whole.
-Finally, we want to understand how this international activity aligns with your aims around environmental sustainability, and the sustainability of your business.
+Finally, we want to understand how this international activity aligns with your aims around environmental sustainability and the climate emergency.